 Commander Charles (Bunty) Palmer joined the New Zealand Division of the Royal Navy Volunteer Reserve in 1929.
 As a rating he was part of the team that provided assistance to the police during the Queen Street (Auckland) riots of 1930.
-In 1934 while in Britain on civilian matters he secured a month long commission onboard the battleship HMS HOOD after which he returned to New Zealand and the Volunteer Reserve At the outbreak of World War II on the 3rd of September 1939 Palmer joined the New Zealand Division of the Royal Navy and within a week was at sea in command of the captain’s motor boat before taking command of the senior patrol launch HMS WIRIHANA, guarding the eastern approaches to Auckland Harbour.
-Within six months Palmer was sent to Britain with the first naval draft, which sailed onboard the vessel EMPRESS OF JAPAN, in company with the second echelon in mid 1940.
+In 1934 while in Britain on civilian matters, he secured a month long commission onboard the battleship HMS Hood, after which he returned to New Zealand and the Volunteer Reserve.
+At the outbreak of World War II on the 3rd of September 1939, Palmer joined the New Zealand Division of the Royal Navy and within a week was at sea in command of the captain’s motor boat.

 Charles (Bunty) Palmer was discharged from the Royal New Zealand Navy in 1946 having attained the rank of Commander.